 Applicable Disputes

-The Respondent that did not prevail in the administrative proceeding may seek de novo review and resolution of the claims raised in a complaint filed by an IGO Complainant by initiating UDRP initiating an Arbitral Proceeding in accordance with Paragraph 10 of the Policy, this Paragraph 20, and the applicable arbitral rules of the Arbitral Institution.
+In UDRP proceedings initiated by an IGO Complainant, the Respondent may elect to resolve the claims raised in the complaint via binding arbitration by initiating an Arbitral Proceeding in accordance with Paragraph 10 of the Policy, this Paragraph 20, and the applicable arbitral rules of the Arbitral Institution.

 The Respondent may initiate an Arbitral Proceeding at any time after the Provider’s transmission of a complaint filed by an IGO Complainant to the Respondent and prior to the Provider’s communication of an administrative panel’s decision under the Policy, or within ten (10) business days (as observed in the location of the Registrar’s principal office) of either:

-Provider’s communication of an administrative panel’s decision under the Policy in favor of an IGO Complainant; or
+The date of the Provider’s communication of an administrative panel’s decision under the Policy in favor of an IGO Complainant; or

 The date a court order is issued, in which the court declines to hear the merits of a case, brought by the Respondent in the administrative proceeding under the Policy, on the basis of the IGO Complainant’s privileges and immunities.